T-Pau/Joyride/Documentation/Joyride.md

 This mouse give the position in x and y modulo 256 and supports two buttons.

+Due to technical limitations, mouse movement can't be read while the left button is pressed.

 ### Atari CX-21 / CX-50